BooperDCSS/3dBooper/content/2024/3d4/index.md

 - oracles
 ---

 The game I'm running now features a cleric whose primary strength is the connection he has accidentally established with his god.
 This god, however, will only speak to him through mystical visions, dreams, and especially nightmares.
 It's a blessing and a curse for him, and a helpful way for me to keep the story moving in unpredictable directions.
-Intrepreting images and dream content is a lot of fun on its own, but it's also a useful mechanic for playing solo RPGS.
+Intrepreting images and dream content is a lot of fun on its own, but it's also a useful mechanic for playing solo RPGs.

 Up to this point, whenever my Cleric has had a vision, I have simply gone with the first two or three images that have come to my mind.
 For example, if the oracle system I am using tells me that the cleric is going to have a visionary dream, I will force myself to spit out three nouns as quickly as possible, with as little thinking as I can manage.
 In last night's session, that was "waterfall, horse, rope."

-Then, I force myself to find a noun, again as quickly as possible.
+Then, I force myself to find a verb, again as quickly as possible.
 Last night, it was "eating" (I was hungry).

 How do I put them together?
 It all depends on the context of the story, but that's really no different than rolling dice and using an oracle to get nouns and verbs for a random event.
 In my campaign, the Cleric discovered from locals that there is a large ranch near a local waterfall, which makes sense of the first two images.
 I had to roll a bit more to make sense of rope, but this congealed into a revelation that the stablemaster was once a prisoner.
 The "eating" part was easy.
 In my game, people are being poisoned by tainted medicine.
 The culprit is still up in the air.
 Perhaps this is my first lead?